tiprankstipranks

 We maintain our cash at financial institutions, often in balances that exceed federally insured limits.

-The majority of our cash is held in accounts at U.S. banking institutions that we believe are of high quality.
+Most of our cash is held in accounts at U.S. banking institutions that we believe are of high quality.
 Cash held in depository accounts may exceed the $250,000 Federal Deposit Insurance Corporation ("FDIC") insurance limits.
-If such banking institutions were to fail, we could lose all or a portion of those amounts held in excess of such insurance limitations.
-Any material loss that we may experience in the future could have a material adverse effect on our financial position and could materially impact our ability to pay our operational expenses or make other payments.
-Banking institution failures, or changes in legislation and regulation, may adversely impact other entities that would, in turn, impact us.
-If our customers, suppliers, insurers, joint venture partners, sureties, or other parties with whom we do business with are affected by issues in the banking industry it may have an adverse impact on our operational and financial performance.
+If these banking institutions were to fail, we could lose part or all of the amounts in excess of the insurance limits.
+A material loss related to a bank failure could have a material adverse effect on our financial position and could impact our ability to pay operational expenses or make other payments.
+Additionally, if our customers, suppliers, insurers, joint venture partners, sureties, or other parties with which we partner are materially impacted by a bank failure or other issues in the banking industry, including changes in legislation and regulation, it may have an adverse impact on our operational and financial performance.

 Corporate Activity and Growth - Risk 1

-We may make acquisitions, investments, joint ventures and divestitures in the future that involve numerous risks, which if realized, may adversely affect our business and our future results.
+We may make acquisitions, investments, joint ventures, and divestitures in the future that involve numerous risks, which, if realized, may adversely affect our business and financial performance.

-We may make strategic acquisitions, engage in joint ventures or divest existing businesses, which could cause us to incur unforeseen expenses and have disruptive effects on our business and may not yield the benefits we expect.
-Our Credit Facility also imposes limitations on our ability to make other acquisitions.
-Subject to those limitations, we may selectively pursue additional strategic acquisitions, investments and joint ventures in the future.
-Any future acquisitions, investments and joint ventures may pose many risks that could adversely affect our reputation, operations or financial results, including: - we may not retain key employees (including those with needed security clearances), customers and business partners of an acquired business in the future;- we may fail to successfully integrate acquired businesses, such as failing to successfully implement IT and other control systems relating to the operations of any acquired business;- we may not generate sufficient earnings to meet the required Leverage Ratio under the Credit Facility, which would give lenders the right to, among other things, foreclose on our assets;- acquisitions normally require a significant investment of time and resources, which may disrupt our business and distract our management from other important responsibilities;- we may not be able to accurately estimate the financial effect of any acquisitions and investments on our business and we may not realize anticipated revenue opportunities, cost savings, or other synergies or benefits, or acquisitions may not result in improved operating performance; and - we may assume known as well as unknown material liabilities, legal or regulatory risks that were not identified as part of our due diligence or for which we are unable to receive a purchase price adjustment or reimbursement through indemnification; If any acquisitions, investments or joint ventures fail, perform poorly or their value is otherwise impaired for any reason, including contractions in credit markets and global economic conditions, our business and financial results could be adversely affected.
+Subject to the limitations of our credit facility (as further described in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of this report), we may make strategic acquisitions or investments, engage in joint ventures, or divest existing businesses, which could cause unforeseen expenses, disrupt our business, fail to yield the anticipated benefits, or pose other risks that could adversely affect our reputation, operations, or financial results, including: - we may not retain key employees (including those with needed security clearances), customers, and business partners of an acquired business in the future;- we may fail to successfully integrate acquired businesses, such as failing to successfully implement IT and other control systems relating to the operations of any acquired business;- we may not generate sufficient earnings to meet the required Leverage Ratio under the Credit Facility, which would give lenders the right to, among other things, foreclose on our assets;- acquisitions normally require a significant investment of time and resources, which may disrupt our business and distract our management from other important responsibilities;- we may not be able to accurately estimate the financial effect of any acquisitions and investments on our business and we may not realize anticipated revenue opportunities, cost savings, or other synergies or benefits, or acquisitions may not result in improved operating performance; and - we may assume known and unknown material liabilities, including legal or regulatory risks that were not identified as part of our due diligence or for which we are unable to receive a purchase price adjustment or reimbursement through indemnification.
+If any acquisitions, investments, or joint ventures fail, perform poorly, or their value is otherwise impaired for any reason, including contractions in credit markets and global economic conditions, our business and financial results could be adversely affected.
 In addition, we may periodically divest businesses, including businesses that are no longer a part of our ongoing strategic plan.
-These divestitures similarly require significant investment of time and resources and may disrupt our business, distract management from other responsibilities and may result in losses on disposal or continued financial involvement in the divested business, including through indemnification, guarantee or other financial arrangements, for a period of time following the transaction, which could adversely affect our financial results.
+These divestitures similarly require significant investment of time and resources.
+They may disrupt our business, distract management from other responsibilities, and create losses on disposal or continued financial involvement in the divested business, including through indemnification, guarantee, or other financial arrangements, for a period of time following the transaction, which could adversely affect our financial results.

 Tech & Innovation